Join Other Young Adults on This Incredible Journey of Faith

 Rosary (sheenrosaries.com is a friend of ours and makes near-unbreakable Rosaries, with a percentage of sales going towards mission work in Uganda)

-Camera and charger – confirm voltage will work with Spain’s 220V outlets
+Camera and charger – confirm voltage will work with Italy’s 220V outlets

 Phone and charger – most new phones can handle both U.S. and European voltages, but you’ll need an outlet adapter available at any travel store or REI.
 Leaders will carry a phone for emergencies, enabling you to minimize screen time.